-(a) In accordance with the Resolution on Establishing a Program for Transhipment by Large-Scale Fishing Vessels, report:

-i.
-The quantities of SBT transhipped at sea and in port during the previous fishing season:- ii.
-The list of the LSTLVs registered in the CCSBT Authorised Vessel List which have transhipped at sea and in port during the previous fishing season:- iii.
-A comprehensive report assessing the content and conclusions of the reports of the observers assigned to carrier vessels which have received at-sea transhipments from their LSTLVs during the previous fishing season:-
+(a) In accordance with the Resolution on Establishing a Program for Transhipment by Large-Scale Fishing Vessels, report: i.
+The quantities of SBT transhipped during the previous fishing season:- ii.
+The list of the LSTLVs registered in the CCSBT Authorised Vessel List which have transhipped at sea during the previous fishing season:- iii.
+A comprehensive report assessing the content and conclusions of the reports of the observers assigned to carrier vessels which have received transhipment from their LSTLVs:-

-Fishing Percentage of the Percentage of the

-Season annual SBT catch annual SBT catch

-(e.g. 2011/12) transhipped at sea transhipped in port
+Fishing Season ( e.g. 2011/12) Percentage of the annual SBT catch transhipped at sea Percentage of the annual SBT catch transhipped in port 2011/12 Nil Nil

-2013/14 Nil Nil

-During the reporting period, Australian-flagged boats did not tranship or receive SBT to/from large scale tuna longline fishing vessels (LSTLVs) with freezing capacity.
-AFMA has not authorised any Australian-flagged boats to receive at sea transhipments from LSTLVs.
+Australian-flagged boats do not currently tranship or receive SBT to/from large scale tuna longline fishing vessels (LSTLVs) with freezing capacity, and AFMA has not authorised any Australian-flagged boats to receive at sea transhipments from LSTLVs.